deepmodeling/deepmd-kit/README.md

 The option `-j4` means using 4 processes in parallel.
 You may want to be use a different number according to your hardware.
 If everything works fine, you will end up with an executable
 `lmp_serial`.

-# Use DeePMD
+# Use DeePMD-kit
 In this text, we will call the deep neural network that is used to represent the interatomic interactions (Deep Potential) the **model**.
-The typical procedure of using DeePMD is
+The typical procedure of using DeePMD-kit is

 1. Prepare data
 2. Train a model